 Definition: What is the Trapezium Bone

-The trapezium (Latin: Os trapezium) is one of the eight carpal bones in the human hand , classified as a short bone as all other wrist bones .
+The trapezium (Latin: Os trapezium) is one of the eight carpal bones in the human hand , classified as a short bone like all other wrist bones .
 The angularly shaped four-sided bone resembles and gets its name from the geometric shape trapezium .
 Another name for the trapezium is the greater multangular bone .

 Where is the Trapezium Bone Located

 Located right at the base of the thumb, the trapezium is the first (or most lateral) bone in the distal carpal row .
-It is situated between the first metacarpal or the lowest bone in the thumb, and the scaphoid, with trapezoid at its side [6, 7].
+It is situated between the first metacarpal, or the lowest bone in the thumb, and the scaphoid, with trapezoid at its side [6, 7].

 Development and Ossification

 Like all the other carpal bones, the trapezium is cartilaginous at birth, beginning to ossify (becoming visible in an x-ray) when a child is 4 to 6 years old, around the same time as the scaphoid and trapezoid .

 The trapezium articulates with two of the carpal bones, the scaphoid, and the trapezoid, as well as with the first metacarpal bone .

 The proximal surface of the trapezium, in combination with the surface of the trapezoid, forms a slightly concave facet for articulating with the distal surface of the scaphoid .